-13. define and explain the principles relating to breach of contract and the different forms it can take I identify the various forms of bread define and name the requirement following: 1) mora debitoris; 2) repudiation; 4) positive malperformence impossions apply the principles relating to be practical cases nts for each of the mora creditoris; 3) ormance; 5) ble" 14. identify and explain the correct remedies for the different kinds of breach of contract l explain what a "remedy" is define the concept "specific perf explain when specific performar remedy define "cancellation" briefly discuss damages as rem quantification of damages distinguish a claim for damages contained in a contract explain what an interdict is and of interdicts briefly explain what the defence adimpleti contractus" refers to edy and the from a penalty clause identify various types 15. identify and explain the different ways in which a contract can come to an end I name and define all the ways in be terminated 2 distinguish termination of a cont contract 3 state what the consequences of ract from breach of 16. explain and apply - in the actual interpretation of a law - the theory, rules and principles of interpretation theory I explain the guidelines to interpre 2 discuss the various presumption
+13. define and explain the principles relating to breach of contract and the different forms it can take 13.1 identify the various forms of breach of contract 13.2 define and name the requirements for each of the following: 1) mora debitoris; 2) mora creditoris; 3) repudiation; 4) positive malperformance; 5) "rendering performance impossible" 13.3 apply the principles relating to breach of contract to practical cases 14. identify and explain the correct remedies for the different kinds of breach of contract 14.1 explain what a "remedy" is 14.2 define the concept "specific performance" 14.3 explain when specific performance is not available as remedy 14.4 define "cancellation" 14.5 briefly discuss damages as remedy and the quantification of damages 14.6 distinguish a claim for damages from a penalty clause contained in a contract 14.7 explain what an interdict is and identify various types of interdicts 14.8 briefly explain what the defence "exceptio non adimpleti contractus" refers to 15. identify and explain the different ways in which a contract can come to an end 15.1 name and define all the ways in which a contract can be terminated15.2 distinguish termination of a contract from breach of contract15.3 state what the consequences of termination are 16. explain and apply - in the actual interpretation of a law - the theory, rules and principles of interpretation theory 16.1 explain the guidelines to interpret statutes16.2 discuss the various presumptions of interpretation